somos-criptonautas/css-blog-criptonautas/README.md

 ## Criptonautas update

 We take the base of Headline but develop a new concept.
-Modern, minimalistic, readable and clean 🙂
+Modern, minimalistic, readable and clean.
+It uses bigger font-sizes and add a few goodies, you can fork it an adapt it to your website.

 # Development